safiire/n65/README.md

   I hoped to make writing NES libraries more effective since you can basically namespace your symbols into your own file and not mess with anyone else's code.
-I also have a feeling that this will have some use in creating in memory data structures similar to a C struct in the future.
+I also have also been able to use this to create C style structs in the memory layout, ie `sprite.x`.

   The assembler does two passes over your code, any symbols that are used which it hasn't seen the definition for yet return a "promise", that